isbell2kjl/homes_client/README.md

 # Features

--Built with Angular 18 and Angular Material
+- Built with Angular 18 and Angular Material
--JWT-based authentication with secure session handling -Reactive forms for data entry and validation -Responsive layout optimized for desktop and mobile -Role-based navigation and UI behavior
+- JWT-based authentication with secure session handling
+- Reactive forms for data entry and validation
+- Responsive layout optimized for desktop and mobile
+- Role-based navigation and UI behavior
--Integration with Google reCAPTCHA
+- Integration with Google reCAPTCHA
--Designed to work with a .NET backend behind Nginx
+- Designed to work with a .NET backend behind Nginx

 # Development Notes